-Although this spectacular dive site is located at Phi Phi we still take the long journey 4 times per week simply because it’s worth it.
+Phi Phi diving is a fairly long but pleasant journey for us but it’s worth it.
 It’s a leisurely 2hr 30min journey from Phuket but that’s not an issue on our comfortable dive boats.
 Sometimes we’re fortunate enough to see a pod of dolphins following the boat and we’ve even seen whales on the journey out.

-Even before you get in the water you’ll be impressed by the dive site, a pair of limestone karsts topped with tropical foliage jut out of the water, Koh Bida Nok is the outer island and it’s sister site Koh Bida Nai the inner island.
+Even before you get in the water you’ll be already impressed by the dive site.
+Twin limestone karsts topped with tropical foliage jut out of the water.
+Koh Bida Nok is the outer island and it’s sister site Koh Bida Nai the inner island.
 They sit just a couple of hundred metres apart separated by a 30 – 35m deep channel that can sometimes have strong current.

-The walls and rock formations hide all kinds of critters; harlequin shrimp, painted spiny lobsters, ornate ghost pipefish and tigertail seahorses have all been seen here.
-In the shallow areas all around the island you have a good chance of seeing some blacktip reef sharks and occasionally leopard sharks rest in the deeper areas.
-There’s a very pretty coral garden that we call the finger on the west side of the bay, it’s worth spending a bit of time here looking in amongst the corals to see what you can find.
+The walls and rock formations hide all kinds of critters.
+Harlequin shrimp, painted spiny lobsters, ornate ghost pipefish and tigertail seahorses have all been seen here.
+In the shallow areas all around the island you have a good chance of seeing some blacktip reef sharks.
+Occasionally leopard sharks rest in the deeper areas.
+There’s a very pretty coral garden that we call the finger on the west side of the bay.
+It’s worth spending a bit of time here looking in amongst the corals to see what you can find.

-Koh Bida Nok is a great all round dive site and probably the one to make sure you visit if you only have a limited time for scuba diving in Phuket.
-We visit Phi Phi on Saturday, Sunday, Wednesday and Thursday – contact Local DIve Thailand to arrange a great day out.
+Koh Bida Nok is a great all round dive site and definitely the one to visit if you only have a limited time for scuba diving in Phuket.
+We visit Phi Phi on Sunday and Wednesday so contact Local Dive Thailand to arrange a great day out.